-Finance cost primarily represents the interest on lease liabilities.
-During the year, the Group's finance cost decreased by approximately HK\$0.1 million, representing 52.4%, to approximately HK\$0.1 million (2022: HK\$0.2 million).
-The decrease was mainly due to the repayment on lease liabilities during the year.
+Finance cost primarily represents the interest on lease liabilities and interest on other borrowings.
+During the year, the Group's finance cost increased by approximately HK\$0.2 million, representing 128.8%, to approximately HK\$0.3 million (2023: HK\$0.1 million).
+The increase was mainly due to interest paid for other short-term borrowing during the year.